onap/archived-appc/README.md

 Ther following steps are needed to deploy and start OpenECOMP APP-C:

+##### Requirement to Pre-Define properties before compiling APP-C:
+- The following maven properties are not defined by default, since they change based on where the platform is being deployed:
+    - ${ecomp.nexus.url}: URL of the Nexus Repository where APP-C Code is at.
+    - ${ecomp.nexus.port}: Port number of the Nexus Repository where APP-C Code is at.
+    - ${ecomp.nexus.user}: Username ID of the Nexus Repository where APP-C Code is at.
+    - ${ecomp.nexus.password}: Password of the Nexus Repository where APP-C Code is at.

 ##### Using Jenkins Jobs to set up APP-C Package
-- A Jenkins instance for OpenECOMP is available at [Jenkins - APP-C](http://23.253.148.60:8080/view/APPC/) in which current Jenkins Jobs for both the APP-C core code and deployment code are maintained.
+- A Jenkins instance for OpenECOMP is required, in which Jenkins Jobs for both the APP-C core code and deployment code are maintained.

-- [**appc-test-master (Jenkins Job for app-controller git project)**](http://23.253.148.60:8080/view/APPC/job/appc-test-master/): The Jenkins Job for the APP-C git repository (Core Component) is in charge of compiling and uploading/deploying successfully compiled maven APP-C artifacts into a [Nexus/Maven Repository](https://162.242.254.138:8443/#browse/welcome).
+- Jenkins Job for APP-C Core git project: The Jenkins Job for the APP-C git repository (Core Component) is in charge of compiling and uploading/deploying successfully compiled maven APP-C artifacts into a Nexus/Maven Repository.

-- [**appc-docker-project (Jenkins Job for appc-docker-project git repo)**](https://23.253.149.175/appc/appc-docker-project): The Jenkins Job is used to run the code contained in git repository appc-docker-image which ultimately builds and deploy the APP-C Docker Image.
+- Jenkins Job for APP-C Deployment git project: The Jenkins Job is used to run the APP-C Deployment code which ultimately builds and deploy the APP-C Docker Image.
 Once the Jenkins job runs successfully, the newly compiled images are uploaded to the Nexus Repository.
 The APP-C Docker image contains all the SDN-C and APP-C artifacts needed to deploy a successful APP-C Component.
-    - With this job, all required and newly compiled and uploaded (to Nexus Repository) APP-C features from appc-test-master Jenkins job are pulled into the images and installed in an automated fashion.
+    - With this job, all required and newly compiled and uploaded (to Nexus Repository) APP-C features from the Jenkins job are pulled into the images and installed in an automated fashion.

 - As explained in the "APP-C Docker Containers" section, the configuration and set up of the other two docker containers are not maintained by APP-C. MySQL Docker Image is maintained by the Open Source MySQL Community and the Node Red / DGBuilder Docker Image is maintained by SDN-C.

 ##### Using Docker to start APP-C Package

 - The VM where APP-C will be started needs to have Docker Engine and Docker-Compose installed (instructions on how to set Docker Engine can be found [here](https://docs.docker.com/engine/installation/)).
 The stable version of Docker Engine where APP-C has been tested to work is v1.12.
 An important requirement in order to access the Docker Image Repository on Nexus Repository (where docker images are currently stored) need to include the Nexus repository certificate imported in the host VM.
 This is needed for Docker to be able to access the Docker Images required (NOTE: MySQL Docker Image is obtained from the public Docker Hub).

+- NOTE ON "docker-compose" COMMANDS: The only work if there is a provided docker-compose YAML script in the cmd path

 - In order to deploy containers, the following steps need to be taken in your host VM (Assuming instructions on how to set up Docker Engine have already been done):